Mar 21

 Whenever the moon is full, it’s a monthly invitation to slow down, look up and really connect the wonder of that glowing rock in space with the changes we see in the world around us.
 Kids love to see the moon at its fullest (especially if it means staying up a little later than usual), and the moon packs a lot of lessons about our world.

-Read on for more about how to enjoy this special May full moon.
+Read on for more about how to enjoy this special July full moon.

-1: The Late-Spring Full Flower Moon
+1: The Full Buck Moon (and other names!)

 Take advantage of all the learning opportunities the moon has to offer with these 10 great ways to celebrate the moon with kids: